Diagnosing AI Explanation Methods with Folk Concepts of Behavior: Introduction

-Below we summarize the primary findings from our analysis: \begin{enumerate} \item We say that behavior has been successfully explained if the explainee's mental model is \textit{coherent}, in that no contradictions are found between it and additional instances of behavior.
-Succinctly, effective explanation necessarily produces coherent mental models (\Cref{sec:faithfulness}). \item The explainee's understanding of behavior can be conceptualized with multiple components: The internal representation of the behaving actor(s), the things that affected this representation, and the things that affected the outcome without affecting the representation.
-The explainee may \textit{assume} generalizing behavior when the explanation does not include all relevant components (\Cref{sec:folk-psychology-model}). ``Incorrect'' assumptions will cause contradictions between the explanation (as the explainee understands it) and new observed behavior.

-\item We show that for a wide variety of current explanation methods, each of them fails the completeness test, i.e., lacks at least one of the required components (\Cref{sec:analysis-xai-methods}). \item To minimize such erroneous assumptions, we surface two methods of enabling coherent explanations: Completeness to folk concepts of behavior, i.e., communicating explicit contrast cases, representation, representation causes and external causes; and interactivity, as a medium of resolving contradictions methodically (\Cref{sec:diagnosis-conclusion}). \end{enumerate}
+Below we summarize our primary findings: \begin{enumerate} \item We say that behavior has been successfully explained if the explainee's mental model is \textit{coherent}, in that no contradictions are found between it and additional observations of behavior (\Cref{sec:faithfulness}). \item An explainee's understanding of behavior can be conceptualized with multiple components: The internal representation of the behaving actor(s), the things that affected this representation, and the things that affected the outcome without affecting the representation.
+If any components are missing, the explainee may incorrectly assume them, leading to a misunderstanding of the explained process (\Cref{sec:folk-psychology-model}). \item We show that for a wide variety of current explanation methods, each of them fails the completeness test---i.e., is missing at least one of the components that compose the explanatory narrative (\Cref{sec:analysis-xai-methods}). \end{enumerate}